How Have Ancient New Year’s Traditions Influenced Festivities Today?

 The Scottish Hogmanay

-There are several traditions in New Year ceremonies surrounding fire.
-This comes from the pagan winter ceremonies, when fire was a symbol of the sun returning.
+There are several traditions in New Year ceremonies surrounding fire .
+This comes from the pagan winter ceremonies when fire was a symbol of the sun returning.
 Fire was also believed to keep dark spirits away.
-Today, you can see fire in Hogmanay celebrations such as torchlight processions, bonfires, and fireworks.
+In modern times, you can see fire in Hogmanay celebrations such as torchlight processions, bonfires, and fireworks.

 A Viking longship burnt during Edinburgh's annual Hogmanay (New Year) celebrations.
 (Lee Kindness/ CC BY SA 3.0 )